Porn Is The New Sex Ed — Here's Why That's a Problem

 Advertisement

 To be clear: porn literacy does not show porn in a classroom, and it's not teachers encouraging students to watch porn.
-It just recognizes that porn is part of growing up Extremely Online and, therefore, can't be ignored.
-“We need to remind [students] that it's an entertainment industry, not educational,” says Justine Ang Fonte, M.Ed, MPH, a New York-based intersectional health educator.
+It just recogniszes that porn is part of growing up Extremely Online and, therefore, can't be ignored.
+“We need to remind [students] that it's an entertainment industry, not educational,” says Justine Ang Fonte, an intersectional health educator.

 The “intersectional” part of "intersectional porn literacy" is an important distinction.
 In a recent review of research literature, most approaches to porn literacy tend to be heteronormative and are often informed by public concerns (non-academic nor research-driven).
 Additionally, such porn literacy lessons are unlikely to include social implications like how we think about power, gender, sexuality, and race.